There’s so much hype about Facebook and their advertising – and equally as much discussion, some love it while others hate it.

 Are you confused?
 Is it important to get the most bang for your buck?
 Not sure whether it’s worth it or if you should rather focus on Google?

 Let’s dive in.
 Today I’ll discuss the good and bad things about using Facebook for business purposes.
-That means both your free and paid options and how you can leverage them to build your startup.
+That means both your free and paid options and how you can leverage them to form your startup.

 It all comes down your business goals as every business is unique, there’s no one size fits all answer but I’ll give you the understanding necessary to decide whether Facebook may be a good idea or not.